Overlap and how it works - CostaCover

 How to Overlap Wallpaper?

+According to the industry standards, peel and stick wallpaper panels are printed with a deliberate 1-inch overlap.
 It is essential to follow the overlap instructions to ensure that the installation is successful wallpaper overlapping seams.
 Even a slight misalignment can result in a significant visual discrepancy between panels.
 In some cases, it can cause the image to appear distorted or stretched.

 We do not recommend removing the overlap for any type of peel and stick wallpaper.
 Although self-adhesive wallpapers are easy to install and remove, they can contract slightly over time, especially in humid environments.
-Removing the overlap can cause the wallpaper to shrink, and the seam between panels may become visible after installation.
+Removing the overlap can cause the wallpaper to shrink, potentially leading to visible seams between panels after installation.

 Maintaining Overlap for Peel and Stick Wallpaper on Textured Walls

 When it comes to installing peel and stick wallpaper on textured walls, maintaining the overlap is crucial.
 Textured walls can cause uneven contraction or expansion, making it important to keep the overlap in place.
 If you remove the overlap, it can cause the wallpaper to buckle or peel, resulting in an unsightly and potentially costly installation.
-To ensure the best results, we recommend rading our articles "Wall requirements" and "Can you put wallpaper on textured walls" for further information on the proper textureed wall.
+To ensure the best results, we recommend reading our articles "Wall requirements" and "Can you put wallpaper on textured walls" for further information on the proper textured wall.
 In addition, we also offer "Guide to installing peel and stick wallpaper" to help you through the process.
 By following these guidelines and keeping the overlap intact, you can achieve a flawless and long-lasting installation that will enhance the beauty of your space.

 Conclusion

 In conclusion, the overlap is a small but important detail that should not be overlooked when installing any type of wallpaper or mural, including peel and stick wallpaper.
 By maintaining the overlap, you can ensure a seamless and professional-looking installation that will last for years.
-Trust CostaCover for your next peel and stick wallpaper, wall mural, or wallpaper installation, and let us help you transform your space into a work of art.
+Trust Costa Cover for your next peel and stick or traditional wallpaper, wall mural, or wallpaper installation, and let us help you transform your space into a work of art.